 Neuralink is developing a system that involves surgically implanting tiny, flexible electrode "threads" into the brain.
 These threads are designed to be less damaging than traditional BCI electrodes and capable of recording activity from a large number of neurons.
 The initial focus is on medical applications, aiming to restore sensory and motor function.

 Beyond medicine, proponents of advanced neural interfaces like Neuralink envision a future where humans could achieve a symbiotic relationship with artificial intelligence, enhance cognitive abilities (memory, learning speed), or even communicate telepathically.
-These are ambitious, long-term goals with profound societal and ethical implications, which are discussed further on our Ethical Considerations page.
+These are ambitious, long-term goals with profound societal and ethical implications.

 The development of advanced BCIs and neural interfaces faces numerous challenges: